flutter/website/src/content/get-started/fwe/layout.md

 ### Box types

 In Flutter, widgets are rendered by their underlying [RenderBox][] objects.
 These objects determine how to handle the constraints they're passed.

 Generally, there are three kinds of boxes:
 * Those that try to be as big as possible.
-For example, the boxes used by [Center][] and [ListView][].
+For example, the boxes used by
+[Center][] and [ListView][].
-* Those that try to be the
-same size as their children.
-For example, the boxes used by [Transform][] and [Opacity][]
+* Those that try to be the same size as their children.
+For example, the boxes used by
+[Transform][] and [Opacity][]
 * Those that try to be a particular size.
-For example, the boxes used by [Image][] and [Text][].
+For example, the boxes used by
+[Image][] and [Text][].

 Some widgets, for example [Container][], vary from type to type based on their constructor arguments.
 The Container constructor defaults to trying to be as big as possible, but if you give it a width, for instance, it tries to honor that and be that particular size.

 Others, for example [Row][] and [Column][] (flex boxes) vary based on the constraints they are given.
 Read more about flex boxes and constraints in the [Understanding Constraints article][].

 ## Lay out a single widget

 To lay out a single widget in Flutter, wrap a visible widget, such as `Text` or `Image` with a widget that can change its position on a screen, such as a `Center` widget.

+:::note Note
-:::note The examples on the page use a widget called `BorderedImage`.
-This is a custom widget, and is used here to hide the code that isn't relevant to the topic.
-You can view this code in the examples directory of the website source code.
+The examples on the page use a widget called `BorderedImage`.
+This is a custom widget, and is used here to hide the code that isn't relevant to this topic.
-TODO add link.
 :::

 ```dart